mattias-ek/isopy/docs/refpages/dtypes.rst

 **********
 .. currentmodule:: isopy

-Documented here are the custom data types implemented by isopy for working with and manipulating different types of geochemical data.
+Documented here are the custom data types implemented by isopy and functions for creating them.

 Key strings
 -----------